jettylabs-archive/jetty_access_control/rusty_jetty/jetty_pypi/README.md

 ## First Use

 Once Jetty is installed, create a Jetty project by running `jetty init`.
 The application will walk you through the steps you need to connect Jetty to your data infrastructure.
-Once Jetty is configured, you can fetch up to date data access information and launch the Explore UI with `jetty explore --fetch`.

-## Updating Access Information

-Use `jetty fetch` to get an updated view of your data stack.

-## Launching the UI

-Launch the Explore UI for the most recent fetch of your data with `jetty explore`.
+For instructions how how to use Jetty, see [the complete documentation](https://docs.get-jetty.com).

 ## Reaching Out